History

 2013- Junior League continued support of LiOUD with a $25,000 endowment donation as the Wheaton Franciscan Healthcare – All Saints Foundation took over operation of the program.

 2014 – Our Wine Tasting fundraiser, “A League of Our Own”, showcased the history of the Racine Belles.
 Junior League held the 7th Annual Kids Café Christmas Party and continued to support Empty Bowls, Community Meals and Cops ‘N Kids.
-Funding and volunteer support were approved for the Salvation Army Kid Pack weekend food program and a new Born Learning Trail to be built at Knapp Elementary in 2016.
+Funding and volunteer support were approved for the Salvation Army Kid Pack weekend food program, a new Born Learning Trail to be built at Knapp Elementary in 2016, and Family Literacy of Racine.

 2015 – The 99th year of Junior League of Racine.
-This team created the Uniquely & Utterly Delicious Cookbook.
-Hosted the Haven’t Got a Clue – Craft and Cocktail Tasting and the Winter Wonderland Fashion Show featuring 13-year-old Prairie Students.
+This team created the Uniquely & Utterly Delicious Cookbook, still available for digital purchase on Amazon and Barnes & Noble.
+Hosted the Haven’t Got a Clue – Craft and Cocktail Tasting and the Winter Wonderland Fashion Show featuring 13-year-old Prairie students.
 They also embarked upon a significant community project to address the issue of child abuse, homeless children, childhood hunger, human trafficking, and mentoring for youth.
 The committee found the Women’s Resource Center of Racine’s new facility – Dover Healing House.
 This year’s league participated in multiple done-in-a-day activities helping this old schoolhouse be converted to a safe and comfortable shelter.
 Thank you to all that made this year a success.
+Junior League also supported the United Way of Racine County’s School of Hope program, in which first, second and third-grade students at eight local elementary schools received regular tutoring from nearly 300 trained volunteers to help them become more confident, capable readers.
+At the end of the school year, each student received a backpack containing 10 level-appropriate books, a summer reading journal, a bookmark, stickers, and resource information for their families.
+The backpacks contained materials similar to those used during tutoring session,s so that the students can continue reading over the summer and combat summer slide.

-2016 – This 100th year, Junior League showed how She Believed She Could, So She Did!
-This group partnered with the United Way to create the Born Learning Trail at Knapp Elementary.
-As well, they updated the Born Learning Trail signs at North Beach.
-The League held a 100 years of Junior League Racine celebration at Preservation Hall and highlighted the history.
-The League also held our annual funding Grand Gala – Prom Through the decades.
-Lastly this year marked a final compilation of digitally moving into the future with the vote in of the Digital Cheetah Platform.
+2016 – To celebrate 100 years of the Junior League of Racine, the Junior League showed how She Believed She Could, So She Did!
+This group partnered with the United Way to create the Born Learning Trail at Knapp Elementary and updated the Born Learning Trail signs at North Beach.
+The League held a 100 years of Junior League Racine celebration at Preservation Hall, highlighted the history of the Junior League with an exhibition at the Racine Heritage Museum, and received a proclamation from Mayor John Dickert.
+The League also held our annual funding Grand Gala – Prom Through the Decades.
+League also supported the Higher Expectations for Racine County‘s Higher Expectations Kindergarten Readiness Network.
+This program aims to prepare three- and four-year-old children for four-year-old kindergarten (4K) and kindergarten (5K).

 2017 – Imagine – Believe – Achieve was the message for the 101st year of Junior League.
 This started out with training from Lisa Vaughan for how to be an effective organization with the new logo aligned with AJLI.
 The League then got out in the community by having a table at Monument Square during Party on the Pavement.
 Our first Giving Tuesday Campaign was launched and raised $1200; while the annual grand gala – Wines & Steins Around the World successfully earned $14,000.
 The Community Research team brought in multiple community needs found throughout our community and surveyed the active members to identify the next initiative; mentoring the youth.